anamariacioban/System-Identification-Methods/docs/04_prbs_parametric_models.md

 ## Model Comparison Using the Fit Index

-The identified models are compared using the Fit index, which quantifies the percentage of output variance explained by the model.
+The identified models are compared using the Fit index, which quantifies the percentage of output variance explained by each model.

 The obtained Fit values are approximately: